 Contrasting Expressive Active and Reflective Active Viewing.
-In the present research, we test term expressive active engagement -- or collecting in-the-moment continuous self-report ratings of one or more specific questions during initial viewing -- may be a preferable alternative to reflective active engagement.
-Expressive engagement may be a useful alternative precisely when reflective engagement techniques are limited: 1) when stimuli are long and/or complex, 2) when the subjective experiences we want to study are subtle, intense, or ambiguous, and 3) when retaining the fidelity of the initial response to the stimulus is more important than perhaps altering one’s attention to it.35,36 Maintaining phenomenal fidelity is critical when researching idiosyncratic subject-specific neural signatures (e.g., 26 or associations between subject-specific neural activity and concurrent behavioral outcomes (e.g., 24.
+In the present research, we test whether expressive active engagement -- or collecting in-the-moment continuous self-report ratings of one or more specific questions during initial viewing -- may be a preferable alternative to reflective active engagement.
+Expressive engagement may be a useful alternative precisely when reflective engagement techniques are limited: 1) when stimuli are long and/or complex, 2) when the subjective experiences we want to study are subtle, intense, or ambiguous, and 3) when retaining the fidelity of the initial response to the stimulus is more important than perhaps altering one’s attention to it.
+These may be true due to well-documented limitations and biases in attention, memory, and cognitive load 35,36.
+Maintaining phenomenal fidelity is critical when researching idiosyncratic subject-specific neural signatures (e.g., 26) or associations between subject-specific neural activity and concurrent behavioral outcomes (e.g., 24).
 Despite concerns regarding the alteration of neural activity, subjects who expressively engage with and passively view stimuli appear overwhelmingly similar in physiological 37 and experiential 20,38 representations of events.
 This suggests that active introspection imposes minimal penalties upon the fidelity of recorded phenomena, but this has yet to be tested directly in the context of naturalistic neuroimaging.

 We propose that expressive active viewing will likely be comprised of two distinct categories of experience.
 The first is expressive rating, in which subjects have the option to express their ratings and an event or information did result in an update to their assessments.
 Expressive rating likely recruits regions associated with interoception, like the anterior cingulate cortex (ACC) and anterior insula (AI), and quantification, such as the intraparietal sulcus (IPS), in order to maintain awareness of one’s evaluations and to continually pinpoint where those evaluations exist relative to other points on a numeric continuum.
 The act of rating may also lead people to engage with the narrative more (i.e., superior parietal lobe (SPL)), relative to reflective viewing, to better inform their ratings.
 The second category is expressive non-rating, in which subjects have the option to express their ratings but stimulus events were presumably not salient enough to warrant a rating change (e.g., a seemingly irrelevant or uninformative action is depicted).
 Even when subjects are not rating in an expressive engagement design, they may be recruiting more task-related circuitry and less default mode circuitry, relative to reflective viewing, to identify events and information salient to rating.
 These changes in engagement may also lead expressively engaged viewers to demonstrate greater sensory processing (i.e., superior temporal gyrus (STG), occipital lobe (Occ)) and social-emotional responding (i.e., temporoparietal junction (TPJ)/posterior superior temporal sulcus (pSTS), fusiform face area (FFG)), as well.